Intersecting $P$-free families: Intersecting -free families

 Simplifying,

 Dividing through by $\binom{n} {\frac{n}{2}}$, we get

 By Note \ref{boundingc}, we have $c \le \frac{4}{n-5}$.
-Substituting this value of $c$ in the above inequality, we get that the right-hand side is strictly less than $2$ when $n \ge 18$, as desired.
-If $n$ is odd, a similar calculation implies that $I > 0$ which settles the odd case completely.
+Substituting this bound for $c$ in the above inequality, we get that the right-hand side is strictly less than $2$ when $n \ge 18$ (note that our assumption $n \ge 17$ is still sufficient since we are in the case when $n$ is even).

-So we may assume that $I = 1$ ($n$ is even) and that the total number of intervals along $\sigma$ is exactly $2n-2$ (If we have less than $2n-2$ intervals and $I = 1$, it can be checked easily that $t_{\sigma} + b_{\sigma}+ (1 + c) i_{\sigma}< R$ for $n \ge 18$).
-Now, the intervals in $\T_\sigma \cup \B_\sigma \cup \I_\sigma$ form a 2-Sperner family of intervals along $\sigma$.
-Let us call the subfamily of maximal intervals (i.e., those intervals that are not contained in any other interval) $\U$ and the subfamily of minimal intervals (i.e., those intervals that do not contain any other interval) $\D$.
-Now, if either $\U$ or $\D$ contains $n$ intervals, then, since it is an antichain, by Lemma \ref{cycleantichain} it has to be a complete level $\mathcal{L}^{\sigma}_r$.
+So we may assume that $I = 1$ ($n$ is even) and that the total number of intervals along $\sigma$ is exactly $2n-2$ (if we have less than $2n-2$ intervals and $I = 1$, it can be checked easily that $t_{\sigma} + b_{\sigma}+ (1 + c) i_{\sigma}< R$ for $n \ge 17$).
+Let us denote by $\U$ the subfamily of maximal intervals (i.e., those intervals that are not contained in any other interval) in $\F^\sigma_0$ and the subfamily of minimal intervals (i.e., those intervals that do not contain any other interval) by $\D$.
+Now, if either $\U$ or $\D$ contains $n$ intervals, then, since it is an antichain, by Lemma \ref{cycleantichain} it has to be a complete level $\mathcal{L}^{\sigma}_r$, for some $r$.
 As the family is intersecting, we have $r> \frac{n}{2}$.

-If $\D=\mathcal{L}^{\sigma}_r$, then $\U$ consists of $n-2$ intervals of size at least $\frac{n}{2} + 2$, and a simple calculation shows $t_{\sigma} + b_{\sigma}+ (1 + c) i_{\sigma} < R$ for $n \ge 18$.
-If $\U=\mathcal{L}^{\sigma}_r$ and $r \ge \frac{n}{2} + 2$, a similar calculation shows again that $t_{\sigma} + b_{\sigma}+ (1 + c) i_{\sigma} < R$ for $n \ge 18$.
+If $\D=\mathcal{L}^{\sigma}_r$, then $\U\setminus \D$ consists of $n-2$ intervals of size at least $\frac{n}{2} + 2$, and a simple calculation shows $t_{\sigma} + b_{\sigma}+ (1 + c) i_{\sigma} < R$ for $n \ge 17$.
+If $\U=\mathcal{L}^{\sigma}_r$ and $r \ge \frac{n}{2} + 2$, a similar calculation shows again that $t_{\sigma} + b_{\sigma}+ (1 + c) i_{\sigma} < R$ for $n \ge 17$.
 If $\U=\mathcal{L}^{\sigma}_r$ and $r=\frac{n}{2}+1$, then $\D$ is an intersecting antichain of intervals of size at most $\frac{n}{2}$.
 Now by Lemma \ref{cycleantichain_atmostnhalf}, we have $|\D|\le \frac{n}{2}$ in this case, contradicting the fact that the total number of intervals is $2n-2$.

 So we can assume that both $\U$ and $\D$ contain at most $n-1$ intervals.
-Since the interval in $\I_\sigma$ is both maximal and minimal we have $\abs{\U \cap \D} \ge 1$.
+Since the interval in $\I_\sigma$ is both maximal and minimal, we have $\abs{\U \cap \D} \ge 1$.
 But then, the total number of intervals in our 2-Sperner family is $\abs{\U \cup \D} = \abs \U + \abs \D - \abs{\U \cap \D} \le 2n - 3$, a contradiction.

+Now let us assume that $n$ is odd and $I > 0$.
+Similar to the case when $n$ is even, by Lemma \ref{isol_improvement} it follows that the total number of intervals in $\F^\sigma_0$ is at most $2n-I-1$.
+Since isolated sets form an antichain, $I \le n$ by Lemma \ref{cycleantichain}.
+Pairing off intervals with their complements and considering the maximum weight we can obtain with $2n-I-1$ intervals, it is enough to show